 The prospects who contacted me knew exactly what I was doing, which problems I was solving, what kind of projects I was involved in.
 In fact, once my content-driven visibility got established, I almost never got non-ideal inquiries anymore.

-9. Content sharing propels conversion.
+9. Educating the audience propels conversion.

 Here’s the stat to prove that: Website conversion rate is nearly 6x higher for content marketing adopters than non-adopters (2.9% vs 0.5%)!

-10. Content is your alternative hiring tool.
+10. Content is an alternative hiring tool.

 “But Luk, aren’t we just revealing all our secrets to our competitors?”
 I get a variation of this question pretty often.
 To be frank, the thought of competitors trying to “steal my thunder” never really crossed my mind when I was developing my authority and market recognition.